1969 American Football League playoffs: AFL: Kansas City Chiefs 13, New York Jets 6

+AFL: Oakland Raiders 56, Houston Oilers 7

 Oakland was favored by thirteen points, and quarterback Daryle Lamonica tied a playoff record with six touchdown passes as the Raiders racked up 412 yards and 56 points, while holding Houston to just 197 yards and forcing five turnovers.

 After the game started with a punt from each team, Oakland suddenly scored four consecutive times to take a 28–0 first quarter lead.
 First, Lamonica's 40-yard completion to running back Larry Todd set up his 10-yard touchdown pass to Fred Biletnikoff.
 Then on the first play of the Oilers ensuing drive, Raiders defensive back George Atkinson intercepted a pass from Pete Beathard and returned it 57 yards for a touchdown.
 After Houston got the ball back, they lost another turnover, this time a fumble by running back Hoyle Granger that Atkinson recovered on the Oilers 24-yard line.
 Lamonica then threw a 24-yard touchdown pass to Rod Sherman, giving the Raiders a 21–0 lead with over 6 minutes left in the first quarter.
 Houston managed to pick up a first down for the first time in the game on their next drive, but on the next play, Beathard fumbled the snap, and Tom Keating recovered it for Oakland on the Oilers 31.
 Lamonica then threw his third touchdown pass of the quarter, a 31-yard completion to Biletnikoff, giving the Raiders a 28–0 lead as the first quarter mercifully came to an end.